 - Easter Eve (April 15, 2017, in the evening)

 - The Feast of Pentecost (June 4, 2017)

 Preparation for Holy Baptism: If you, or someone in your family would like to be baptized, please contact one of our clergy at least two weeks prior to the Sunday of the Baptism.
 A baptism preparation class is required for adult candidates and one or both parents and godparents.
-This class is taught by The Rev. Robby Vickery and is usually held on the Monday evening before the baptism date from 7-9 pm.
+Please contact The Rev. Peter Casparian or The Rev. Brin Bon for more information on baptism.

 The sacramental rite in which the candidates “express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop” (BCP, p.
 860).

 Our 2017 Bishop’s Visit was on Sunday, April 23rd, 2017.

 Each year, we offer a 12-week Confirmation Class for all young people who are in 9th grade (or older).
 This class is taught by the Clergy and Youth Minister and is a great opportunity to learn about the church and to explore making a mature affirmation of baptism.
 Attendance does not require someone to be Confirmed.
 Adult confirmation classes are offered at various times in the year.